Pet Grooming Cost Estimator

 This tool helps you plan how much you are likely to spend on professional grooming over a full year.
 It focuses on predictable, repeatable appointment costs so you can budget for baths, haircuts, nail trims, and common add-on services.

-You enter your typical per-visit costs (base price, coat surcharge, extras, travel, and tip).
+You enter your typical per-visit costs such as base price, coat surcharge, extras, travel, and tip.
 The calculator then multiplies that all-in visit total by how many times you expect to visit in a year to show an estimated annual grooming budget.
+In other words, the annual number is driven by two main levers: how much one visit costs and how often that visit happens.

 Formula for estimating annual grooming costs